Person specification

 Essential:

-• Ability to prioritise effectively and achieve deadlines.
+• Evidence of ability to prioritise effectively and achieve deadlines.

-• Ability to react to changing priorities and to prioritise conflicting demands.
+• Ability to amend approaches in reaction to changing priorities, circumstances and conflicting demands.

 • Demonstrates analytical and systematic approach to problem solving.